-This series interviews interesting people who have achieved something in their life and talks about how they select clothes and why they wear them.
+The series features interviews with interesting people who have achieved something in their life and talks about how they select clothes and why they wear them.

 Level: Intermediate (Note: Contains some explicit language and mature content)

-Each season features a new character who is in some way related to the music industry in Canada.
-Filled with electronic music and plot twists, this series never stops being exciting.
-Every episode is just three minutes long and you can finish a season in less than half an hour.
+Each season of this web series features a new character who’s in some way related to the music industry in Canada.
+Filled with electronic music and plot twists, every episode is just 3 minutes long and you can finish a season in less than half an hour.

 Level: Intermediate to advanced

 It takes us through history, politics, geography and even global warming to help us understand the lives of ordinary people divided by borders.

 Level: Intermediate to advanced

-It is hosted by the brilliant writer and YouTuber John Green, who takes us through a journey of major world events.
-Although he is the only one who speaks in the show, it seems like he is having a conversation with you.
+This series is hosted by the brilliant writer and YouTuber John Green, who takes us through a journey of major world events.
+Although he’s the only one who speaks in the show, it seems like he’s having a conversation with you.